More About LPCF

 are mostly parents and carers of children with disabilities and/or Special Educational Needs.

-to participate with strategic decision makers and represent the views of our large membership of parents and carers.
+professionals, to participate with strategic decision makers and represent the views of the large membership of

-We continue to enjoy a membership of nearly 2000 parent carers and additionally have a contact list for
+We continue to enjoy a membership of 3700+ parent carers and additionally have a contact list for

-professionals of almost 1,000, all of whom we try to keep fully informed of our work and opportunities.
+700+ professionals and 800+ education settings / organisations, all of whom we try to keep fully informed of our

 Our main remit is to collect, collate and represent the views of parent carers from a variety